fajrulfx/minecraft-light/README.md

 # 💡 minecraft-light
-A simple program to control smart bulb using Minecraft
+A simple program to control smart bulb using Minecraft.
+I use this program for one of my video on Youtube.

 # Dependencies
 Hardware: